jrgrant/hass_ids_hyyp/README.md

 **Version 1.2.0**
 - Added the ability to use more than one stay profile
-    - If you have more than one stay-profile, there will now be a button entity (and a service) in home assistant for each of the stay-profiles which allows you to arm each of the "Stay-Profiles" and swap between them
+    - If you have more than one stay-profile, there will now be a button entity (and a service) in home assistant for each of the stay-profiles which allows you to arm each of the "Stay-Profiles" and swap between them.
-    - When armed to a stay profile, the stay profile name will be shown in the "armed" box
+    - When armed to a stay profile, the stay profile name will be shown in the "armed" box.

 **Version 1.1.0**
 - Added the ability to trigger automations